The Auslander bijections and universal extensions: The Auslander-Reiten duality and a bijection triangle

 We have $\eta_{C, Y}([\alpha\rangle)={\rm Im}\;\underline{\rm Hom}_\mathcal{A}(C, \alpha)={\rm Ker}\; c(C, \xi_\alpha)$.
 Recall that $\delta_{K, Y}([\alpha\rangle)={\rm Im}\; c(\xi_\alpha, K)$.
 Then $\gamma_{K, Y}({\rm Im}\; c(\xi_\alpha, K))={\rm Ker}\; c(C, \xi_\alpha)$ by (\ref{equ:exact}) and (\ref{equ:compat}).
 Then we are done with $\eta_{C, Y}=\gamma_{K, Y}\circ \delta_{K, Y}$. \end{proof}

-The following important characterization on right determined epimorphisms in the module category over an artin algebra is contained in \cite[X.2]{ARS}, while the corresponding result in an abelian category with Serre duality is partly contained in \cite[Remark 3.5]{ChL}.
+The following important characterization of right determined epimorphisms in the module category over an artin algebra is contained in \cite[X.2]{ARS} (also see \cite{Rin1}), while the corresponding result in an abelian category with Serre duality is partly contained in \cite[Remark 3.5]{ChL}.